holosoe/id-server/README.md

         nvm use

+## Database Setup

+Start the MySQL server.

+Create a database.
+Set `MYSQL_DB_NAME` in config.js to the name of the database.

 ## Run

-First, start redis.
+First, start the redis cache.
 (Using `--network host` assumes you are not using your local redis for anything else.)

         docker run --network host redis